What is Augmented Reality?

-What is your sense of the role that AR plays in our world today?
+What is your sense of the role of augmented reality technology in the world today?

-Can you offer any predictions for the future of AR?
+Can you offer any predictions for the future of augmented reality?

-Mai—I think AR is moving past its gimmicky stage.
+Mai—I think augmented reality is moving past its ‘gimmicky’ stage.
 It was new to people at first, so the wow effect was enough of an experience.
 Now, I think we'll start seeing it put to more practical use.
 I can see AR working its way into our day-to-day life very soon.
-Whether it's assisting us with mundane tasks or providing us with information quicker, I think there are more useful applications of AR coming.
+Whether it's assisting us with mundane tasks or providing us with information quicker, I think there are more useful applications of augmented reality still to come.

 What thoughts can you share on the state of wearable technology in 2015?

 Mai—Wearables are becoming one more platform that studios want to port their products to.
 If you're making applications, you want to support smart watches.
 If it's a health app, tying it to a fitness bracelet is almost expected now by users.
-At Current [Labs] we've recently started working with different types of headsets to create immersive VR experiences.
-We've experimented with a couple of AR glasses, but the technology is not quite there yet, in my opinion.
+At Current [Labs] we've recently started working with different types of headsets to create immersive virtual reality experiences.
+We've experimented with a couple of augmented reality glasses, but the technology is not quite there yet, in my opinion.
 The experience isn't user-friendly enough and it feels like it's more of a hassle to use them.
 Until the hardware is less intrusive and the interaction is more seamless, I don't expect people to start jumping on AR glasses the way they did on other (non-AR) wearables.

-How is AR distinguished from Virtual Reality (VR) and do you think the advantages of one outweigh the other — now, or in the future?
+How is augmented reality distinguished from virtual reality (VR) and do you think the advantages of one outweigh the other, now, or in the future?

-Mai— AR enhances physical space with digital content, whereas VR replaces it completely.
+Mai—Augmented reality enhances physical space with digital content, whereas virtual reality replaces it completely.
 So, in terms of any advantage, it really depends on what you're trying to achieve.
 For example, in a lot of gaming applications, VR might make more sense.
 For other cases where the content is more tied to the user's environment (let's say a maps app), then AR is the better choice.
 Personally, I find both experiences nauseating when either the software or hardware isn't well designed.

-For young developers starting out in AR, what are some great resources that we may direct them to?
+For young developers starting to develop augmented reality experiences, what are some great resources that we may direct them to?

 Mai—I would definitely point them to Qualcomm's Vuforia toolkit.
 It's a great AR software development kit (SDK) and very popular.
-I would also point them to Unity3D if they're looking to tie 3D content to their AR experience.
+I would also point them to Unity if they're looking to tie 3D content to their augmented reality experience.
 Both can be downloaded by anyone and are free to use (with minor limitations).
-And the great part is that they're both professionally used in the industry, so you're not wasting your time learning with them.
+And the great part is that they're both professionally used in the industry, so you're not wasting your time when learning with them.

-AR displays may eventually take the form of traditional glasses and contact lenses, with informative graphics that appear in your field of view and react to the movements of your head, in real time.
-While similar devices and applications already exist, particularly on smartphones like the iPhone, AR screen space may soon be be everywhere.
-The world is more than ever a playground— soon to include a digital layer of interaction with nearby restaurants, tourist attractions, historical sites, etc. It's up to creatives at the forefront of the technology to imagine the possibilities and design the world we want to live in.
+Augmented reality may eventually take the form of traditional glasses and contact lenses, with informative graphics that appear in your field of view and react to the movements of your head in real time.
+While similar devices with applications already exist – namely smartphones like the iPhone – augmented reality screen space may soon be seen everywhere.
+The world, more than ever, is a playground—a place to include a digital layer of interaction with nearby restaurants, tourist attractions and historical sites and so on.
+It will be up to creatives at the forefront of this technology to imagine the possibilities and to help design the world we want to live in.

-“Just as the “CrackBerry” phenomenon and internet addiction are concerns, an over-reliance on augmented reality could mean that people are missing out on what's right in front of them. […] There are also privacy concerns.
-Image-recognition software coupled with AR will, quite soon, allow us to point our phones at people, even strangers, and instantly see information from their Facebook, Twitter, Amazon, LinkedIn or other online profiles.
-With most of these services people willingly put information about themselves online, but it may be an unwelcome shock to meet someone, only to have him instantly know so much about your life and background.” — Kevin Bonsor.
-(2001-2014) How Augmented Reality Works.
-How Stuff Works.
+“Just as the ‘CrackBerry’ phenomenon and internet addiction are concerns, an over-reliance on augmented reality could mean that people are missing out on what's right in front of them. […] There are also privacy concerns.
+Image-recognition software coupled with augmented reality will, quite soon, allow us to point our phones at people, even strangers, and instantly see information from their Facebook, Twitter, Amazon, LinkedIn or other online profiles.
+With most of these services people willingly put information about themselves online, but it may be an unwelcome shock to meet someone, only to have him instantly know so much about your life and background.”